 I must say that SlideShare is a great platform that offers good user experience in many aspects and in my humble opinion there only a few steps that keep them away from “greatness”.
 I tried to highlight almost everything I saw in the document below.
 Please keep in mind that the screen-shots were taken before the overhaul revamping of the Sharing options design on SlideShare!
 However, a recent check showed that the problems I have described are still pending fixing.

 And why the post on Usability and User experience?

-The site visitor comes to the page in search for something.
-If that something is not found in a timely fashion or if the user cannot find a way to navigate rapidly, he/she will simply shift away his attention and go to another spot on the Internet.
+The site visitor comes to the page in search of something.
+If that something is not found in a timely fashion or if the user cannot find a way to navigate rapidly, he/she will simply shift away from his attention and go to another spot on the Internet.
 Current fashion shows that we are so in love with social media, paid search and search engine optimization that our focus is exclusively on getting a greater number of traffic generated from those channels.
 Don’t get me wrong!
 This is all great.
 But conversion happens on the website, not on Facebook, Twitter, Google, Bing and the likes.
 And the priority is to have your act together at home before you get out on the street and ask people to come and visit your house.

 There is another source that you might want to consider as well.
-FatDUX is keeping a serious database on their website including many wonderful works related to usability, user experience, information architecture, design etc.
+FatDUX is keeping a serious database on their website, including many wonderful works related to usability, user experience, information architecture, design etc.

 Would love to read your comments!

 Copyright © 2010 Borislav Kiprin.
 All Rights Reserved.